 The California Highway Patrol states that a fatal or injury traffic crash was reported every three minutes in a recent year.
 Most traffic-related fatalities in California involve passenger vehicles, though small trucks and motorcycles also account for smaller portions of traffic deaths.

-Most Common Causes of Car Accidents in California
+Most Common Causes of Car Accidents in Orange County

 Most car accidents in California are caused by some form of driver negligence, including the following: